avacollins/simple-tarot/README.md

-# SimpleTarot

-# Project Spec
+# Simple Tarot Project Spec

-## Project Overview
+## Overview

-SimpleTarot is a tarot card reading app that is a rebuild of an [existing application](https://github.com/avacollins/tarot-ix) in order to expand content capabilities with a more robust backend.
+Simple Tarot is a tarot card reading app that is a rebuild of an [existing application](https://github.com/avacollins/tarot-ix) in order to expand content generation using an LLM.

 ##  Software System